-Where a student would be approved for orientation/special purpose visit travel, a representative from the education institution may, in certain circumstances, be approved to visit the student at the student's permanent home address.
+Where a student would be approved for orientation or special purpose visit travel, a representative from the education institution may, in certain circumstances, be approved to visit the student at the student's permanent home address.
 See 88.6 Education Institution Representative Travellers.

-89.9.2.2 Family Member Travellers
+89.9.2.2 Family Member or Community Member Travellers

-Where a student would be approved for orientation/special purpose visit travel, a family member may be approved to either accompany the student to the term address or visit the student at the term address.
-See 88.3 Family Member Travellers.
+Where a student would be approved for orientation or special purpose visit travel, a family member or community member with significant ties to the student may be approved to either accompany the student to the term address or visit the student at the term address.
+See 88.3 Family Member or Community Member Travellers.